 Applying to use the service

-ISA providers wishing to apply to use the service should complete an application form.
+ISA providers wishing to apply to use the service should contact us to request an application form to join the service.
 Once Bacs has received the application and the applicant has been assessed against the eligibility criteria, successful applicants will be given access to documentation to both further their application and prepare for using the service.
 This documentation will include a take-on process which will incorporate a testing requirement.

-In addition to contacting Bacs about using the service, applicants will also need to obtain technology from a Bacs member bank to enable them to submit and receive messages in a secure and safe manner.
+In addition to contacting Bacs about using the service, applicants will also need to obtain technology from a Bacs or Faster Payments (FPS) member PSP to enable them to submit and receive messages in a secure and safe manner.

-Bacs proposes to offer two testing windows in 2017, reflecting the approach adopted in previous years.
-The first of these took place in February and the next opportunity will be in October.
-Applicants are advised to allow 4 months before testing commences to ready themselves for using the service and so applications should be submitted as early as possible.
+The next testing window is scheduled for October 2020 and applicants are advised to allow four months before testing commences to ready themselves for using the service.
+As such, applications should be submitted as early as possible.
 The number of applicants that can be accommodated in each window is limited and spaces will be allocated on a first come first served basis.